This post may contain affiliate links.

 This was something that I found super strange, as a Brit used to the NHS, when I arrived in Mexico.
 If you get sick, rather than going to the GP or doctor’s office, you instead have to go get a consultation with one of the GPs that have their office attached to the side of a pharmacy.
 (There are other ways to see a doctor, but this is easily the most common one).
-They’ll give you an examination (although they aren’t allowed to touch or examine you, so choose the illness you visit them for wisely), and then they’ll write a prescription if necessary.
+They’ll ask you some questions (although they aren’t allowed to touch or examine you, so choose the illness you visit them for wisely), and then they’ll write a prescription if necessary.
 Odd, but you rarely have to wait weeks for an appointment like in the UK, I guess.

 If you’re tall, black, white, blonde, Asian or redheaded prepare to be stared at a lot.
 That goes doubly for women.
 The truth about living in Mexico is that, whether you like it or not, you’ll become the centre of attention in most places, especially buses and metros.

-Sidenote: If you want to see some awesome women fighting back against street harassment in Mexico City, check out Las Hijas de Violencia, a female activist duo who sing a song called Sexista Punk and fire confetti guns in their aggressors’ faces.
+If you want to see some awesome women fighting back against street harassment in Mexico City, check out Las Hijas de Violencia, a female activist duo who sing a song called Sexista Punk and fire confetti guns in their aggressors’ faces.

 This one speaks for itself, although I’ve only experienced it in Mexico City.
 Don’t be alarmed when your snot has a grey tinged hue is basically what I’m saying.